colinlienard/sv-router/docs/guide/file-based/setup.md

 }
 ```

-In the entrypoint component of your app, you should then import and use the `Router` component - it will take care of rendering the correct route.
+In your application's entry point component, import and use the `Router` component, which handles rendering the active route:

-You can also add links to navigate between the routes.
-You should now have an app with working navigation!

 ```svelte [App.svelte]
 <script lang="ts">